-Yesterday, we watched the odometer turn over 3,000 miles and crossed another time zone somewhere in Tennessee between Nashville and Knoxville, and for the most part I’m already having trouble remembering what day it is and where we’ve been.
+Yesterday, we watched the odometer turn over 3,000 miles.
+GPS has guided us well.
+We crossed another time zone somewhere in Tennessee between Nashville and Knoxville.
+For the most part I’m already having trouble remembering what day it is and where we’ve been.

 Fortunately, the smart side of my brain is keeping a daily log to keep track.
 I have many stories to tell you and photos to share, but in the meantime here’s a few highlights from the road.